anish119/Drowsiness/README.md

-# Drowsiness
+# Drowsiness Detection System
-This is a drowsiness detector using python
+This is a drowsiness detector using Python.
+The other information will be released soon once the project is complete thanks for your co-operation and Patience.